bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 **Warning**: Introducing the [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports) field prevents consumers of a package from using any entry points that are not defined, including the [`package.json`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_nodejs-packagejson-field-definitions) (e.g. `require('your-package/package.json')`. **This will likely be a breaking change.**

 To make the introduction of [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports) non-breaking, ensure that every previously supported entry point is exported.
-It is best to explicitly specify entry points so that the package’s public API is well-defined.
+It is best to explicitly specify entry points so that the package's public API is well-defined.
 For example, a project that previous exported `main`, `lib`, `feature`, and the `package.json` could use the following `package.exports`:

 ```
 {